-Have you ever wondered what a more modern Sno*Jet would look like?
+Have you ever wondered what a more modern Sno*Jet might look like?

 Update 2015: The sled has now been setup for drag racing.
 Its using a ZR800 engine.
 The original driveline was removed, and there is now a modified jack-shaft setup with the secondary clutch off the ZR800.
 Its a right hand chain case off a Summit 800.
 The sled is scary fast now!